BillionArrow/BT-device-battery-checker/README.md

 - A Windows device
 - git
 - Python (any version will probably work, tested with 3.12)
-- plyer (for sending notifications) can be installed by entering `pip install plyer` into your terminal,
+- plyer (for sending notifications)
 ## Installation
 1. Install git and python if you haven't already